davidreact/aic8800_linux_drvier/README.md

 This project provides a Linux driver for the AIC8800 chipset, supporting both USB and SDIO interfaces.

+I have tested this with Debian 12 Bookworm and Kernel 6.1.
+This might not work with older kernels due to a change I made.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Features](#features)